 How has devolved government developed in Wales?

+In the Middle Ages Welsh devolution would have seemed impossible.
 Wales was barely recognised as a separate country after its conquest by the English Kings in the Middle Ages.

 A movement for Welsh devolution developed in the 19th century but in the 20th century Welsh devolution was largely pulled along by the pressure for Scottish devolution.